peterkhe1999/CheatSheet/OSCP/README.md

 accesschk.exe -uws "Everyone" "C:\Program Files"
 ```

-Search for any object can be modified by members of the Everyone group
+Search for any object can be modified by members of the **Everyone** group

 ```pwsh
 Get-ChildItem "C:\Program Files" -Recurse | Get-ACL | ?{$_.AccessToString -match "Everyone\sAllow\s\sModify"}
 ```

-List all drives that are currently mounted as well as those that are physically connected but unmounted
+List all drives that are currently mounted + those that are physically connected but unmounted

 ```bat
 mountvol